savancs/Lean-In-Opportunties/README.md

 # Lean-In-Opportunties
-*This repository is currently under construction and will be avaliable again in the fall 2023 semester!
+*This repository is currently under construction!*

 List of scholarships, internships, job openings, conferences, and various opportunities available for women in Lean In at Belmont University.